iyoro/yobot/README.md

 ### `!!` aka reroll

-The reroll command repeats your previous `!roll`.
+The reroll command repeats your previous `!roll` *exactly the same*, including any `# text` on the end.
+It does not have any options of its own.

 ### `!help`